Imagine checking into a hotel room and finding roaches crawling around. It’s a nightmare scenario that no one wants to experience.

 Use Roach Repellent or Traps

-If you’re really concerned about encountering roaches in your hotel room, consider bringing your own roach repellent or traps.
+If you’re really concerned about encountering roaches in your hotel room, consider bringing your own roach repellent or roach killers or traps.
 Look for products that are easy to pack and use, such as roach baits or sticky traps.

 Conclusion